shpml/fundamentals/03_chapter/05_exercise.md

 ### Instructions

-Use the editor provided below to write your code below and see what it renders!
-Follow the steps below.
+Type your answers directly into the text editor below.
+You can also click on the **Output** button at the top of the editor to see how your html code renders.

 1 .
 Let's start with some content!
-Type what you see below into the HTML box down below.
+Type the text below into your editor.

 ```
 My first website!
 by a talented student
 Built with WDI at GA.
 ```

+<a class="jsbin-embed" href="http://jsbin.com/zevojec/embed?html&height=600px">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.35.11"></script>

 2 .
 Go ahead and open a *level one heading tag* at the very beginning where it says "My first website!"